Real-time payments: powering the future of business payments

 What corporates want

 It’s not that corporates want to speed up their payables.
-It’s that they want to maximize their cash flow cycle, perhaps to delay it to the last second, using the most secure and least costly way to execute the payment—making “real time” payments an option.
+It’s that they want to maximize their cash flow cycle, perhaps to delay it to the last second, using the most secure and least costly way to execute the payment.

 Managing your cash flow: traditional payments vs. real-time

 How do you make better use of your money?
 Say you have a payment with net 30 terms—you need to have it in the vendor’s hands by the 30th day.
 Some vendors will accept late payments without penalization, as long as it’s dated by the 30th day.
 This creates cheque float value.
-The question is, when do you want the payment to physically clear your account?
+So when do you want the payment to physically clear your account?

 If you make a real-time or near real-time payment on or before the 30th, what’s in it for you?
 Is the vendor willing to accept an electronic payment, valued three days late, to account for cheque float?

-Have a look at the following calculation.
+Consider the following calculation.
 Say you have a $1 million vendor payment this month, based on Canadian prime + 1 of 4.95 per cent.
-Assuming a cheque float of three days, you are looking at a savings of around $400 a month, which equates to $4,800 a year.
+Assuming a cheque float of three days, instant payment would save you around $400 a month, which equates to $4,800 a year.
 Now say you have 20 similar vendors.
-You are looking at nearly $100,000 per year purely in interest cost savings by using cheques as your payment method.
+You are looking at nearly $100,000 per year purely in interest cost savings by swapping cheques for instant payments as your payment method.

 Perhaps you want to mitigate cheque fraud or create a more efficient payment process.
 Instead of cheques, what if you paid electronically?
 You would look for increased trade terms.
 You can ask the vendor for a discount that matches the savings of a cheque float, or you could add three additional days to the net terms in order to enjoy the same cost savings as cheque payments.